Voiding, Reversing, or Duplicating Invoices

 Making Changes to Closed Invoices

-When using POSIM EVO, there may be times when an invoice that has been closed out needs to be reversed or changes need to be made.
-Depending on the situation, there are various tools within POSIM EVO to make the necessary changes.
+When using POSIM, there may be times when an invoice that has been closed out needs to be reversed or changes need to be made.
+Depending on the situation, there are various tools within POSIM to make the necessary changes.
 This tech tip will guide users through:

 - Processing Returns